briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 simple partition encryption like in [these instructions](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition).
 You'll need to follow some mixture of the two, so be sure to read both instructions fully before taking any steps.
-Note that the last steps of the instructions involve setting up your initramfs and GRUB which we will do later in this guide so hold onto those steps.
+Note that the last steps of the instructions involve setting up your initramfs and boot loader which we will do later in this guide so hold onto those steps.

 If you decided to go with a separate swap partition, you'll also need to encrypt that as well.
 If you want the kernel to resume successfully from it,